 A lot of things can happen to your construction project.
 Fire, weather damage, theft, accidents.
-If you’re building a new structure or renovating or repairing an existing one, builders risk insurance provides coverage for you the property owner and your builders while the project is under construction.
-If you’re getting a loan for your project, your lender is probably going to require builders risk insurance under the terms of the loan.
+If you’re building a new structure or renovating or repairing an existing one, builders risk insurance coverage provides coverage for you the property owner and your builders while the project is under construction.
+If you’re getting a loan for your project, your lender is probably going to require builders risk insurance coverage under the terms of the loan.

-Builders risk insurance is a form of property insurance that provides all-risk coverage against intentional damages like theft and vandalism and accidental losses, damages and destruction.
+Builders risk insurance coverage is a form of property insurance that provides all-risk coverage against intentional damages like theft and vandalism and accidental losses, damages and destruction.
 While it can cover the contractor at the property owner’s request, it does not cover the contractor’s tools or equipment.
 Nor does it apply to any losses before the stated dated construction began and the stated date it ended.
 Builders risk insurance coverage is only in effect while construction on your project is in progress.

 Your builders risk insurance policy will not cover certain soft costs that aren’t directly related to the actual construction.
 These can include legal expenses, marketing and leasing expenses, loss of income due to delays in construction, or damages from flood or earthquake.
 All of these soft costs can be included in your builders risk insurance as optional coverage.